 Facing stress is inevitable.
-How we face and deal with stress determines our peace and well-being.
+But how we handle dealing with caregiver stress determines our peace and well-being.

-How do exercise, nutrition, and social/emotional factors build resilience against dealing with avoidable stress?
+How do exercise, nutrition, and social/emotional factors build resilience against dealing with avoidable caregiver stress?

 What is Stress?